 As part of NATO’s adaptation to security challenges from the

-east and the south, the Alliance is opening six Force Integration Units in
+east and the south, the Alliance has opened eight NATO Force Integration Units (NFIU) in

-Bulgaria, Estonia, Latvia, Lithuania, Poland and Romania.
+Bulgaria, Estonia, Hungary, Latvia, Lithuania, Poland, Romania and Slovakia.
 This follows a

 decision taken at the Wales Summit in September 2014 as part of NATO’s

 Readiness Action Plan: a comprehensive package of measures designed to respond

 to the changed security environment on the Alliance’s borders.

 The NATO Force Integration Units (NFIUs) have been active beginning in September 2015 and achieved Full Operational Capability (FOC) throughout 2016-2017.
 The NFIUs are based in Sofia (Bulgaria), Tallinn

 (Estonia), Szekesfehervar (Hungary), Riga (Latvia), Vilnius (Lithuania), Bydgoszcz (Poland) Bucharest

 NATO’s core task is to keep Allies safe.
 These small